 Over the past eighteen months, Covid-19 has posed huge challenges for Wales’ health and social care system, requiring innovative whole-system responses and new ways of working.
 Although the vaccination programme continues to reach new heights, providing the people of Wales with hope for the future and a pathway out of the pandemic, the NHS in Wales is experiencing demand across the system like never before.

-The Welsh NHS Confederation invite you to join us at our virtual Wellbeing for Wales Lecture Series, where we will discuss the ongoing challenges faced by the system, highlight examples of best practice, share ideas, opportunities and future plans.
+At the end of September 2021, the Welsh NHS Confederation hosted a virtual Wellbeing for Wales Lecture Series, where we discussed the ongoing challenges faced by the system, highlighted examples of best practice, shared ideas, opportunities and future plans.

-You can expect to hear from a wide range of leaders from across the UK.
-With eight sessions over a four-day period, considering different aspects of health and wellbeing, we hope to inspire, connect and provide space for you to reflect as we explore what needs to be done to enable us to collectively rebuild and transform health and care services for the people of Wales now and in the future.
+Our delegates heard from a wide range of leaders from across the UK.
+With eight sessions over a four-day period, considering different aspects of health and wellbeing, we aimed to inspire, connect and provide space for them to reflect as we explore what needs to be done to enable us to collectively rebuild and transform health and care services for the people of Wales now and in the future.